Manuel Rosales: Indictments

-On April 28, 2009, Venezuela withdrew its ambassador to Lima in response to Peru's decision to grant Rosales political asylum.
+On 28 April 2009, Venezuela withdrew its ambassador to Lima in response to Peru's decision to grant Rosales political asylum.
 Peruvian officials said the decision was part of their "long-standing commitment to international law"; Venezuelan officials called it a "mockery of international law, a strong blow to the fight against corruption and an offence to the people of Venezuela", saying that Rosales should have been detained and extradited.

 The newspaper El Nuevo Herald reported in 2009 about allegations by Geovanny Velásquez Zambrano, a member of the Colombian paramilitary group Autodefensas Unidas de Colombia serving a 40-year prison term for paramilitary massacres, that Rosales met with Colombian paramilitaries in 1999 to plot the assassination of Chávez.
 Zambrano claims that he attended two meetings with Morales, in which Morales offered him and his subordinates US$25 million to kill Chávez.
 Rosales denies these allegations, saying they are a lie and that his passport documents that he was in Aruba during the time of the alleged meetings, saying "The only plan in which I have been involved to 'do away with' Chavez has been the electoral plan".
 Venezuela's Attorney General announced an investigation of these allegations in October 2009.

 The 2009 Human Rights Watch report mentions Rosales as an example of political persecution, questioning the judicial procedures against him.

 In October 2015, Rosales announced that he would be returning to Venezuela.
 Attorney General Luisa Ortega Diaz reported that a warrant had been issued for Rosale's arrest, upon his arriving in the country.

-On October 15, 2015, Rosales was arrested in Maracaibo after arriving from Aruba and was sentenced to 13 years and 9 months in prison soon after.
+On 15 October 2015, Rosales was arrested in Maracaibo after arriving from Aruba and was sentenced to 13 years and 9 months in prison soon after.

-In October, 2016, Rosales' sentence was commuted to house arrest and he was released 2 months later on December 31.
+In October 2016, Rosales' sentence was commuted to house arrest and he was released 2 months later on 31 December.

+2024 presidential bid

+Rosales launched a surprise bid for president in 2024, though he indicated he would willingly cede his position to a unity opposition candidate.
+He has been recognized as a more moderate opposition candidate and has been negotiable with the Nicolás Maduro government; he recognized Maduro's contested 2018 election and condemned sanctions on Venezuela enacted by the United States.
+Professor David Smilde of Tulane University said that the Maduro government believes that if Morales were to win the election, he would be more amicable, with Smilde stating "They see him with good reason as more moderate and less vendetta-driven."
+Corina Yoris, who was María Corina Machado's alternative candidate for the 2024 election, criticized Rosales' candidacy as "a betrayal" and argued that elections did not exist "if the regime chooses the candidates."

+On 20 April, Rosales suspended his candidacy and endorsed Edmundo González Urrutia.